AnPanc/anpanc.github.io/_posts/2018-03-06-espresso-and-walnut-slices.markdown

 reviewCount: 0
 ---

-Squidgy chocolate, pecan and walnut brownies with a sweet sugary top crust.
+Sticky espresso and walnut cake topped with whipped espresso butter cream and toasted walnuts.